mmmarinho/ROS2_Tutorial/docs/source/create_python_node_from_scratch.rst

    :linenos:
    :emphasize-lines: 24

-The format is straightforward.
-From left to right
+The format is straightforward, as follows

 ==================================   ===================================================================================
 :code:`print_forever_node`           The name of the node when calling it through :command:`ros2 run`.